hykilpikonna/AquaDX/docs/game_specific_notes.md

 * Profile migration from Chunithm

 ### Additional notes
-* Match `game.chusan.version` key in `application.properties` same as your client version.
+* Match `game.chusan.version` and `game.chusan.rom-version` key in `application.properties` same as your client.
 If not, class mode is disabled due to version mismatch.
 * Team function can be enabled by changing `game.chusan.team-name` value.
 Leave this blank to disable team function.
 * Chusan and Chunithm uses different endpoints and tables.
 Your progress from Chunithm won't carry over to Chusan.
 * User box customization requires Web UI, which is not added yet.
 The only option to do now is editing database.